braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/user_data_collection/user_import.md

 The upper box, **Import CSV**, will contain importing directions and a button to begin your import.
 Click **Select CSV File** and select your file of interest, then click **Start Upload**.
 Braze will upload your file and check the column headers as well as the data types of each column.

 {% alert important %}
 CSV imports are case sensitive.
 This means capital letters in CSV imports will write the field as a custom attribute instead of a standard one.
-For example "email" is correct, whereas "Email" will be written as a custom attribute.
+For example, "email" is correct, but "Email" would be written as a custom attribute.
 {% endalert %}

 ![CSV Import][3]